ShudanZ/Image-classification-/README.md

     Datasets is a part of the previous work of Yi Yang and Shawn Newsam, "Big-Of-Visual-Words and Spatial Extensions for Land-Use Classification", ACM sigspatial international conference on advances in geographic information systems (ACM GIS), 2010.

 OBS!
-Training data has not been upload here because of large size.
+Training images has not been uploaded here because of large size.
+All information about images found in path_list.scv